10 Powerful Ways to Raise your Consciousness

 “To ask the mind to kill the mind is like making the thief the policeman.
 He will go with you and pretend to catch the thief, but nothing will be gained.
 So you must turn inward and seek the source of the mind, and you will find the mind does not exist at all.
 The mind, turned outwards, results in thoughts and objects.
 Turned inwards, it becomes itself the Self.” – Ramana Maharshi

-Jed McKenna is the pseudonym of an unknown author that speaks about awakening/enlightenment in a very direct, no-nonsense, no bullshit way.
-Of all of his books, I like Spiritual Warfare the best.
+Jed McKenna is the pseudonym of an unknown author that speaks about awakening and enlightenment in a very direct, no-nonsense, no bullshit way.
+His enlightenment trilogy, Spiritual Enlightenment: The Damnedest Thing, Spiritually Incorrect Enlightenment, and Spiritual Warfare are definitely worth a read for the serious seeker.

 “Here’s the most directly I am able to say this: The one and only truth of any person lies like a black hole at their very core, and everything else—everything else—is just the rubbish and debris that covers the hole.
 Of course, to someone who is just going about their normal human existence undistracted by the larger questions, that rubbish and debris is everything that makes them who they are.
 But to someone who wants to get to the truth, who they are is what’s in the way.
 All fear is ultimately fear of this inner black hole, and nothing on this side of that hole is true.
 The process of achieving enlightenment is about the breaking through the blockage and stepping through the hole.” ― Jed McKenna